 I’m a sucker for “makeovers” involving rooms, houses, or hairstyles and makeup.
 I scan the before and after pictures to see if I can glean any helpful ideas for my own use.

 I’m obviously not the only one hooked on this concept.
 Entire industries are based on change.
 Extreme makeovers are all the rage.
 Plastic surgery on the aging face of a person resisting the inevitable.
 Remodeling of a house that sags with years of neglected repairs.
-One of my favorite television commercials showed a scruffy looking fellow as the “before” and his well groomed and dressed self as the “after” with the song “What a Difference a Day Makes” playing in the background.
+One of my favorite television commercials showed a scruffy looking fellow as the “before” and his well groomed and impecably dressed self as the “after” with the song “What a Difference a Day Makes” playing in the background.
 Ah, apparently clothes DO make the man!

-It seems that our lives revolve around accepting change… and also what can’t change.
-Either we’re in a storm of upheaval or stuck in the mire of monotony or the discontent with the sameness of life.
+It seems that our lives revolve around accepting change… and also accepting what can’t change.
+Either we’re in a storm of upheaval or stuck in the mire of monotony of discontent with the sameness of life.
 And with all of the world’s promises of transformation we are reminded of our limits: We can’t add one inch to our height or one hour to our life (Matt.
 6:27).

 Some changes don’t have any effect or even make things worse.
 Pioneers who traveled in groups across the plains to the West were quick to vote out leaders they grew tired of or felt weren’t leading them wisely or in the right direction.
 History has shown these weren’t always wise decisions.
 A change in leadership didn’t always produce a clear path and actually resulted in more obstacles and perils.
 The Donner Party could testify to that!